DiegoGBassani/SEEDNet/README.md

 3 - To replicate the estimation and validation steps, follow the [Instructions](https://github.com/DiegoGBassani/SD_2024_Code/blob/main/Python_code/ReadMe_SDManuscript.md) within the [Python_code](https://github.com/DiegoGBassani/SD_2024_Code/tree/main/Python_code) folder:

-# For estimation of the 15 indicators for the most recent georeferenced DHS survey available among all DHS countries:
+# For estimation of the 15 indicators for the most recent georeferenced DHS survey available among all DHS countries, or to add indicators and countries for your own project:

 ## Where to start: